sglebs/mswyw/README.md

 If, instead, the value you provide is a literal json, we will use that instead.
 If the value is a valid file path, we assume it is a json file with the values we need.

-Currently the only runtimeProvider supported is New Relic (nrelic, the default by the way) but we also plan to add Elastic APM support.
+Currently the runtime providers supported are New Relic (--runtimeProvider=nrelic) and Elastic APM (--runtimeProvider=elastic).

 ### Example/NewRelic:

+Remember: you need the paid version.
+The free version does not support the APIs we call.
 `
 mswyw --runtimeProvider=nrelic
       --providerParams={"nrelic.APPID":"123456","nrelic.APIKEY":"ABCDEFG"}